RobLoach/node-raylib/docs/API.md

 <a name="LoadFontEx"></a>

 ## LoadFontEx(fileName, fontSize, fontChars, glyphCount) ⇒ <code>Font</code>
-Load font from file with extended parameters
+Load font from file with extended parameters, use NULL for fontChars and 0 for glyphCount to load the default character set

 **Kind**: global function
 **Returns**: <code>Font</code> - The resulting Font.